sercankulcu/sercankulcu.github.io/_fun/oldboy.md

    - identity
 ---

-I watched *Oldboy* because someone told me not to read anything about it first.
+A friend told me to watch *Oldboy* without reading anything about it.

-For once, I followed the advice.

-No reviews.

-No plot summary.

-No explanation of why the film was famous.

-That made the experience much stronger.

-At the beginning, the question seems simple.
+He refused even to tell me why.

+This was annoying enough that I almost looked up the plot out of spite.
+I did not, and I remain grateful for the restraint.

-Why has this man been imprisoned?
+At first the film offers a simple mystery: why has Oh Dae-su been imprisoned?

-Then another question replaces it.
+Then it releases him and makes the question worse.

-Why has he been released?
+Why was he released?

-By the end, I was no longer sure which question was worse.

-The film is built around revenge, but revenge in *Oldboy* is not a straight line.
+The answer exists somewhere in memory, but memory in this film is not a refuge.
+It is evidence buried badly.

-It is architecture.

-Someone has designed an experience for another person.

-Information is controlled.

-Timing is controlled.

-Discovery itself becomes punishment.

-That was what disturbed me most.

-Usually we imagine revenge as an act.

-Hit someone.

-Expose them.

-Take something from them.

-Here revenge becomes a story the victim has to live through.

-That is more intimate.

-The person seeking revenge does not only want pain.

-He wants understanding.

-He wants the other person to arrive at a particular realization.

-That makes knowledge itself dangerous.
+What disturbed me most about *Oldboy* was the design of the revenge.
+It is not merely an act committed against another person.
+It is an experience constructed for him.
+Information is withheld, supplied, timed and staged until discovery itself becomes punishment.

+Revenge becomes authorship.

+The victim is forced to live inside someone else's narrative.

-We usually treat truth as something liberating.
+We usually treat truth as liberation.
+Discover what happened.
+Identify the cause.

-Find out what happened.

 Understand the past.

-Discover who is responsible.

-*Oldboy* asks whether there are truths a person may not survive unchanged.
+The film asks a darker question: are there truths that leave a person less free after learning them?

+I did not want that question.

+The corridor fight is famous for good reason, but I remember its exhaustion more than its choreography.
+Bodies slow down.
+Violence becomes labor.
+The scene does not make revenge look clean or efficient.

+Winning looks miserable.

-That is uncomfortable.
+That seems right.

-Memory plays the same role.

-Oh Dae-su's imprisonment turns time into obsession.

-He exercises.

-Plans.

-Remembers.

-Builds a future around the idea of revenge.

-But memory is incomplete.

-The missing information is exactly where the danger lives.
+Stories often energize revenge because revenge gives grief a purpose. *Oldboy* lets purpose become poison.

-That made me think about how confidently we build explanations from partial histories.
+The film also made me think about the explanations we build for our own lives.
 Someone hurt me because of this.

-That relationship ended because of that.

-I failed because of one decision.

-We create causes because causes are easier to live with than uncertainty.
+A relationship failed because of that.
+I became this person because that event happened.
+We prefer causes to uncertainty because causes allow us to arrange the past.

 Sometimes the cause is correct.

-Sometimes it is only the best story available.
+Sometimes it is only the story available with the evidence we kept.

-The film's violence is memorable, especially the corridor fight.

-But even there, what impressed me was exhaustion.

-The scene does not make violence look clean.

-People become tired.

-Bodies slow down.

-Winning looks miserable.

-That felt appropriate for a revenge story.

-Revenge is often presented as energizing.

-Here it consumes everyone involved.

-The final revelations make earlier scenes change meaning.

-I like films that can do that.

-Nothing in the earlier scene physically changes.

-The viewer changes.
+After the film, my friend called and asked only one question: “Did you know?”

+I said no.

+He laughed and refused to discuss the ending for several minutes, as if speaking too quickly would damage the experience.

+I understood.

+Some films become smaller when summarized.

-A gesture that looked ordinary becomes horrifying.
+The final revelations alter earlier scenes without changing a single frame.
+A gesture that once seemed ordinary becomes unbearable.
 A sentence becomes evidence.

-A memory becomes dangerous.
+The viewer discovers that context is capable of rewriting an image after the image has already been seen.

-That is one of cinema's strangest powers.
+That is one of cinema's cruelest pleasures.

-The same image can become a different image after you know more.
+We think we are watching the present.

+Later information informs us that we were watching the past incorrectly.

-When the film ended, I sat through the credits.
+When the credits ended, I sat still longer than usual.

-Not because I was admiring the music.

-I needed the extra minutes.

-Some films leave you wanting to talk immediately.

-*Oldboy* made me reluctant to explain it.

-Explaining would make the experience smaller.

-I understood why I had been told not to read anything first.

-There are stories where knowing the destination helps.

-This one needs you to discover that the road was designed against you.
+The film had not surprised me by hiding the destination.

+It had made me realize that the road itself had been constructed as punishment.